davexunit/gnumaku/README.md

 GNU Guile >= 2.0
 Allegro >= 5.0

-*Note:* Guile currently has issues compiling on Windows with MinGW.
+*Note:* Guile 2.0 currently has issues compiling on Windows.
 Until that is resolved, Gnumaku cannot run on Windows.

 Try the Demo!
 ------------------